- What is SSL?

 What is SSL?

 SSL (Secure Sockets Layer), is the standard security technology for encrypting a connection between a web server and a browser.
 Once established, this connection will encrypt all traffic and ensure that all data passed between the web server and browser remains private.
 SSL is a standard and is used by millions of websites to protect their online transactions with their customers.
-Many software applications support SSL such as web browsers (Internet Explorer, Firefox, Safari), file transfer programs (SFTP), and email programs.
+Many software applications support SSL such as web browsers (Internet Explorer, Firefox, Chrome), file transfer programs (SFTP), and email programs.
 However, in order to have an SSL encrypted connection, a web server requires an SSL Certificate.

 How does SSL work?

 When you prepare your web server to use SSL you will be asked a few questions about your website and your company including your web site's domain name and your company's name and location.
 Your web server then creates two cryptographic keys: a private key and a public key.
 Your private key must remain private or the SSL connection could be made vulnerable.
 The public key does not need to be secret and is placed into a Certificate Signing Request or CSR, a piece of encrypted text that you will submit to a certificate authority.
 The certificate authority will validate your details and issue the SSL certificate which you can then install to the web server with the private key to enable SSL.
+For more information, see SSL For Newbs.